sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Practice set.md

 ### Section 4: Phenomenal consciousness

-1. Fill in the blanks of the following argument from Descartes (‘The Conceivability Argument’).
+1. *Fill in the blanks of the following argument from Descartes (‘The Conceivability Argument’).*
 	1. P1.
 I can clearly and distinctly conceive of my `____` existing without my` ____ `existing.
 	2. P2.
 Whatever is clearly and distinctly conceivable is `____`.
 	3. C1.
 It is `_____` for my `_____` to exist without my `____` existing.
 	4. C2.
 My `_____` is not my` _____`.

+mind, body
+possible
+possible, mind, body
+mind, body

-2. In Lecture 3 of Naming and Necessity, Kripke considers an influential objection to Descartes’ conceivability argument associated with the reductive physicalist, J.C.C.
+3. *In Lecture 3 of Naming and Necessity, Kripke considers an influential objection to Descartes’ conceivability argument associated with the reductive physicalist, J.C.C.
 Smart.
 Describe that objection.
-(Clue: the objection draws parallels with famous examples in the history of science of theoretical identification such as ‘water is identical to H20’).
+(Clue: the objection draws parallels with famous examples in the history of science of theoretical identification such as ‘water is identical to H20’).*

+Smart: C2 doesn't follow from C1: only *contingently* Pain is contingently = CFF
+- Diff modes of presentation

+Kripke: If rigid designators are =, they are *necessarily* identical

+Water = H2O is necessarily true, not contingently

+So: C1 → C2 *is valid* if P1 & P2 true

-3. Explain why, according to Kripke, the necessary a posteriori status of truths like ‘water is identical to H20’ poses a challenge to the popular physicalist objection to the conceivability argument.
+4. *Explain why, according to Kripke, the necessary a posteriori status of truths like ‘water is identical to H20’ poses a challenge to the popular physicalist objection to the conceivability argument.*

+C2 follows *necessarily* from C1

-4. At first glance, statements like “water is identical to H2O” appear contingent.
-How does Kripke propose to explain that appearance?
+5. *At first glance, statements like “water is identical to H2O” appear contingent.
+How does Kripke propose to explain that appearance?*

+"When we think we’re imagining a possible world in which heat isn’t MMM, what we’re really imagining is a possible world in which something other than MMM is causally responsible for the “effects” that MMM is causally responsible for in the actual world.
+In particular, this is a world in which something other than MMM gives rise to the same heat appearance in us that MMM gives rise to in the actual world.
+Once we see this, we also see that (P1*) is false.
+We think a certain proposition – that heat exists without MMM – is conceivable, but we’re confused.
+We are confusing the inconceivable proposition (that heat could exist without MMM) with a different, conceivable proposition (that something other than MMM could have the same sensory effects on us that MMM has).
+So, heat is identical with MMM"

+Heat = MMM same kind of statement as water = H2O

+Why does it appear contingent?

+It is falsely contingent, bc the world we imagine where heat ≠ MMM, we imagine something other

-5. According to Kripke, can we explain the apparent contingency of statements like “pain is C-fibre activation” in the same way?
-Explain.
+6. *According to Kripke, can we explain the apparent contingency of statements like “pain is C-fibre activation” in the same way?
+Explain.*

-6. Explain Frank Jackson’s ‘knowledge argument’ against physicalism.
+7. Explain Frank Jackson’s ‘knowledge argument’ against physicalism.

-7. What is the specific version of anti-physicalism that Jackson goes on to endorse on the basis of this argument?
+8. What is the specific version of anti-physicalism that Jackson goes on to endorse on the basis of this argument?

-8. Could a physicalist appeal to the ‘Causal Completeness of the Physical’ (a.k.a., ‘Closure’) to object to the position you just described?
+9. Could a physicalist appeal to the ‘Causal Completeness of the Physical’ (a.k.a., ‘Closure’) to object to the position you just described?
 Why or why not?

-9. Explain David Chalmers’ zombie argument against physicalism.
+10. Explain David Chalmers’ zombie argument against physicalism.

-10. The anti-physicalist arguments we’ve discussed depend on a particular understanding of physicalism.
+11. The anti-physicalist arguments we’ve discussed depend on a particular understanding of physicalism.
 What is that understanding?

-11. Describe the two main options available to a physicalist in responding to these arguments.
+12. Describe the two main options available to a physicalist in responding to these arguments.

-12. Between the two available options, which (in your view) seems the most promising for a physicalist?
+13. Between the two available options, which (in your view) seems the most promising for a physicalist?
 Give an example of how that option has been pursued in the literature.

-13. Having seen the arguments for and against physicalism, where do you find yourself landing?
+14. Having seen the arguments for and against physicalism, where do you find yourself landing?
 And what specific version of physicalism or anti-physicalism do you currently find most attractive?

-14. Is there a respect in which you think the metaphysical debates we’ve been learning about in this class might be improved?
+15. Is there a respect in which you think the metaphysical debates we’ve been learning about in this class might be improved?